WINT (AM)

-WINT (1330 kHz) is a commercial radio station licensed to Willoughby, Ohio, serving Lake County and eastern portions of Greater Cleveland.
-Owned by Spirit Broadcasting, WINT serves as a local affiliate for the Columbus Blue Jackets Radio Network; Indianapolis Motor Speedway Radio Network; Motor Racing Network; Performance Racing Network; The Sean Hannity Show and The Dave Ramsey Show.
-The station also airs programs hosted by nationally-syndicated personalities Doug Stephan, Armstrong & Getty and Dana Loesch.
-In addition to a standard broadcast AM signalanalog transmission, WINT is relayed over low-power Willoughby FM translator W268CO (101.5 FM), and is also available online.
+WINT (1330 AM) is a commercial radio station licensed to Willoughby, Ohio, United States, featuring a conservative talk format as "Integrity Radio".
+Owned by Raymond and Ronald Somich as Spirit Broadcasting, WINT serves Lake County and eastern portions of Greater Cleveland with studios and transmitter located on Stevens Boulevard at the border of Willoughby and Eastlake.
+In addition to a standard analog transmission, WINT is relayed over low-power Willoughby translator W268CO and is also available online.

 History

 The station first broadcast on January 27, 1965, as WELW.
 As the station's AM transmitter site (and current studio site) resides on the Eastlake-Willoughby border, the call letters stood for Eastlake and Willoughby.
 WELW's first format was briefly religious; subsequently, it has had top 40, country music, oldies, and news/talk formats.
 WELW almost always has broadcast nationality music shows, local sports and some religious programs.
 Spirit Broadcasting assumed ownership in February 1990.
 Over the years, the station has been honored countless times for its community service, as well as receiving Associated Press awards.